 Award eligibility Requirements

 All nominations must be made during the Official on-line WFA/WFFA submission period.
 Teams nominating a previous year WFFA winner must follow the relevant steps listed previously in the Entry Requirements and Entry Process.
-Reminder, this is a new “stand alone” submission.
-The previous essay is not considered.
+Reminder, this is a new “stand alone” submission, previous essay are not considered.

 Judging Criteria